But the real danger is silence.

 Want your staff and parent community to feel prepared to recognize disordered eating early?
 Beyond Body Talk gives adults practical tools and language to open up conversations with confidence.

-👉 Share with your PAC or book a workshop for your parent community today to foster a culture of care between parents, teachers, and students.
+👉 Share with your PAC or book a workshop for your school’s parenting community to build on the PARENT/TEACHER/STUDENT triad, and foster a culture of care.

 Donors: